-“I have to dive and my period just came.
+“I have to dive and I just started menstruating.
 It’s all good, right?”
 Let’s be honest, the addition of the hesitant question at the end really means, “A shark is not going to eat me, right?”
-The relationship between sharks and menstrual cycles is one of the most frequently asked topics by women that love scuba diving from all around the world.
+The relationship between sharks and menstruating cycles is one of the most frequently asked topics by women that love scuba diving from all around the world.
 And, unfortunately, most of the time, it also tends to be an embarrassing topic for women to bring up.

 Today we decided to break this taboo and inform our community of female divers about it.
 The answer is very simple: Yes, it is ok to dive during your period and there is no evidence that your chances of being attacked by a shark increase (see more from Divers Alert Network).

 However, as we know, each body is different.
-During her time of the month, some women may have stronger pain than others, experiencing severe and possibly debilitating cramps.
-In that case, the advice is the same as taught from the PADI Open Water course: safety is always the most important thing.
-Dive only if you feel good and comfortable to do so.
+During the period of menstruating, some women may have stronger pain than others, experiencing severe and possibly debilitating cramps.
+In that case, the advice is the same as taught in the PADI Open Water course: safety is always the most important thing.
+Dive only if you feel good and comfortable doing so.

 To continue our investigation, we decided to talk to a woman who has spent countless days diving with sharks ever since she was 14 years old.
 The ecologist and filmmaker Madison Stewart, better known as “Shark Girl.”

-Do you dive with sharks during your menstrual cycle?
+Do you dive with sharks while menstruating?
 Do you feel any difference?